 Children learn about and experience the world around them through play.
 Even in the hospital, play is vital.
 In fact, it's the core of our child life program.
 Through play, children can explore the hospital and their medical experience, release their fears and emotions, and participate in the normal activities that they would do at home.

-The Willett Children’s Hospital has two playrooms and a teen room for children admitted to the hospital.
-These inpatient playrooms feature a variety of activities and toys, all donated by generous individuals and organizations.
-The playrooms provide a safe place, free of medical encounters, where children can escape and have fun.
+The Memorial Health Willett Children’s Hospital has two playrooms and a teen room for children admitted to the hospital.
+These inpatient playrooms feature a variety of activities and toys.
+They are a safe place, free of medical encounters, where children can escape and have fun.
 The playrooms are supervised by members of our child life team and volunteers.
 Toys, books, and games are available for siblings and patients to check out and take back to their hospital rooms.
-The Alicia Rose Foundation Teen Room is for teen patients who need their own special place to hang out while in the hospital.
-This room provides age-appropriate activities and entertainment for older children.

 The child life team at the Memorial Health Willett Children's Hospital works with other organizations to provide pet therapy, art activities, cooking activities, live music, and a variety of other special activities for children and families.

 Special Help for Siblings